MarjovanLier/StringManipulation/README.md

 This approach allows for flexible and powerful string manipulations by combining the library's functions to suit your specific needs.

+## Contributing

+We welcome contributions to the `StringManipulation` library!
+If you're interested in helping, please follow these
+steps:

+1. Fork the repository and create your feature branch.
+2. Ensure your changes adhere to our coding standards and include tests if applicable.
+3. Submit a pull request with a detailed description of your changes.

+Thank you for your interest in improving our library!

 ## Testing

-To run the entire test suite, use the following command:
+To ensure the reliability and functionality of your string manipulations, it's recommended to run the entire test suite with the following command:

 ```bash
 ./vendor/bin/phpunit